ethereum/go-ethereum/cmd/clef/intapi_changelog.md

 > `New` creates a new password protected Account.
 The private key is protected with
 > the given password.
 Users are responsible to backup the private key that is stored
-> in the keystore location thas was specified when this API was created.
+> in the keystore location that was specified when this API was created.
 > This method is the same as New on the external API, the difference being that
 > this implementation does not ask for confirmation, since it's initiated by
 > the user